wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 In a way, a [Tree][wiki_trees] is like a more generalized version of a Linked List where each Node can have more than one child.

+* Tree nodes have a parent-child relationship.
+* Trees cannot contain cycles (i.e., branches can't intertwine)
+* There is a starting node called a `root node`.
+* A `leaf node` is one that has no children.

+### Traversal ###

+Searching a Tree is more complicated than searching a linear data structure such as an Array or Linked List.

+The two main approaches are:

+* [Depth-first search][wiki_dfs], and
+* [Breadth-first search][wiki_bfs]

+DFS is the easiest to implement is the one you should tackle first.

 ### Exercise ###

 __Implement a Tree__

 1. Need to create a representation of a Node (or Vertex).
-2. Write a function to add one Node as a child of another.
+2. Write a method `add_child` to add a new child with the given value.
-3. Write a function to search a Tree for a value.
+3. Write a method `find` to search a Tree for a value.
+(Hint: DFS)

 ### Specific Types of Trees ###